 “Do keep in mind, however, that some amount of settlement is normal in any house,” says NPI.
 “Some cracks in foundation walls are minor and do not require you to take action right away, only to monitor them.
 If you have an old house with evidence of minor settling, it’s probably nothing to worry about.”

-If you find cracks, signs of leaks or other areas of concern during your spring home inspection, call BDB Waterproofing at 402-779-3165 or contact us online.
+If you find cracks, signs of leaks or other areas of concern during your spring home inspection, then call BDB Waterproofing at 402-779-3165 or contact us online.
 Our professionals can double-check these areas, determine if action is needed, and give you a free estimate on repairs.